-Many people’s bank accounts are running on low on funds from the holiday season, even though they are jumping right into their New Year’s resolutions.
+Eat Healthy for Under $65 a Week: Many people’s bank accounts are running low on funds from the holiday season, even though they are jumping right into their New Year’s resolutions.

 For many people, this year, they hope to save money and eat healthy for their resolutions.
 But, according to a new study by Dalhousie University and the University of Guelph, people will be spending about $400 more on food this year.

-So how can you save money while trying to eat healthy?
+So how can you save money while eating healthy?

 Buying things you like, especially if they are healthy dried goods such as rice, pasta, and beans in bulk will help you maintain your goal of eating healthy because their shelf life is practically infinite.